 With our WiFi router powered on, we can go ahead and set up our network and work on creating our central controller.

 2) The Controller / User Interface

 We will need a Raspberry Pi 3 for our Smart Home Controller.
-If you’re not already familiar with RPi, you should definitely check it out, it’s a credit card sized PC!
+If you’re not already familiar with RPi, you should definitely check it out!
+In short, it’s a credit card sized PC!
 On the RPi we will install openHAB2 and MQTT. openHAB2 is an open-source Smart Home project.
 MQTT is an extremely light communication protocol we will use to communicate with our devices and systems.
 One of the biggest issues facing smart home adoption and integration is corporate proprietary software; all of the devices out there have different communication and control protocol, therefore they can’t really communicate with each other without the use of an additional hub.
 That’s where openHAB2 really stands out when you start to DIY.

 3) Physical Controller

 Arduino Mega w/ Ethernet Shield controlling our 16 channel relay.
 When a mqtt message is published to a topic the Arduino is listening to, the Arduino reads and interprets the message.
 The topic tells the Arduino what device we are referencing, and the message contains the command, usually On or Off, 1 or 0.
 Other possibilities exist and will be used, such as: water temps, air temps, etc.

 4) Some Considerations

 With the RPi installed on-board, we will be able to bring with us hours and hours of music and movies; stored on a portable hard drive we will be able to stream music, movies, and tv shows to our TV or laptops, inside or outside of the Skoolie.